 Over the past few years emphasis on FUE being the more “advanced” or “new technology” have been emphasized and misrepresented.

-FUE is great for smaller surgeries, eyebrows and men who wear their hair buzz cut short in the back of the head between their ears where a FUT scar would be visible.
-FUE still has it’s limitations.
+FUE is great for smaller surgeries, eyebrows, and men who wear their hair buzz cut short in the back of the head between their ears where a FUT scar would be visible.
+FUE still has its limitations.

 Smaller special FUE cases can even be performed with donor hair kept longer like with patients wearing their hair 2-3” in length.

-FUT is still by far the most cost effective procedure requested by patients inquiring about hair restoration surgery.
+FUT is still by far the most cost-effective procedure requested by patients inquiring about hair restoration surgery.

-The Follicular Unit Transfer/Transplant Process
+The FUT Process

-Dr. Chao performs follicular unit transfers/transplants (FUT) utilizing a narrow, superficial strip of skin.
+Our doctor performs follicular unit transfers/transplants (FUT) utilizing a narrow, superficial strip of skin.
 Hair follicles are transferred in natural groupings of 1-4 hairs taken from the back of the scalp.
 The follicles are easily identified and protected with individual dissection under stereoscopic microscopes.

-Smaller 1-2 hair grafts are required in the hair line, but larger 3-4 hair grafts offer additional density in the top and crown regions.
+Smaller 1-2 hair grafts are required in the hairline, but larger 3-4 hair grafts offer additional density in the top and crown regions.
 The procedure allows for large numbers of grafts (3,000 to 4,500) to be placed in one day.

 - More grafts (follicles) can be transferred in one procedure